How to Make the Best Scungilli Salad: Authentic Italian Recipe

 Suggested Serving Ideas

-- Antipasto Platter: Pair with marinated artichokes, grilled zucchini, and a wedge of aged provolone.
+- Antipasto Platter: Serve it as part of an antipasto spread with marinated artichokes, charred zucchini, and sharp provolone.

 - Seafood Sunday Lunch: Serve alongside chilled octopus salad and a crisp green-leaf salad.